everoddandeven/monerod-gui/README.md

 ### 6. Cross-Platform Support

-- Monerod-GUI automatically detects the operating system and selects the appropriate `monerod` version to download.
+- Monerod GUI automatically detects the operating system and selects the appropriate `monerod` version to download.
 - Available for Windows, macOS, and Linux.

 ### 7. Customizable Installation